AqwamCreates/MatrixL/docs/API/MatrixOperations/Divide.md

 ## Arguments:

 … : any number of matrices or scalar.
-The second argument is the denominator for first argument, the third argument is the demoninator for second argument
+The second argument is the denominator for first argument, the third argument is the demoninator for second argument.

 ## Returns